fcoba/UFO_proj_2/README.md

 ## Data science Module 3: Project

 Ever wonder where to go for UFO sigthsing?
-Look no more!, in this document we'll analyze the data from +100 thousand of reports collected over the past 50 years and tell you where you should go, and what you can expect to see.
+Look no more! in this document we'll analyze the data from +100 thousand of reports collected over the past 50 years and tell you where you should go, and what you can expect to see.

 ### Data
 For this project we collected the data from the [National UFO Reporting Center](http://www.nuforc.org/index.html)